Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Prior model and objective function

 Although the $\ell_1$ prior has been widely used over the last decades to promote sparsity, it induces an undesirable dependence on the coefficients' magnitude.
-Indeed, unlike the $\ell_0$ prior, the $\ell_1$ norm penalizes more the larger coefficients than the smaller.
+Indeed, unlike the $\ell_0$ pseudo-norm, the $\ell_1$ norm disproportionally penalizes the larger coefficients.
 To address this imbalance, a log-sum prior can be used.
-In particular, \citet{Candes2008, Candes2009} proposed to use a majorization-minimization framework~\citep{Hunter2004} to minimize objective functions with a log-sum prior, leading to a reweighted-$\ell_1$ approach consisting in minimizing a sequence of convex objectives with weighted $\ell_1$ norm priors, acting as convex relaxations of the log-sum prior.
-In practice, sequentially minimizing convex problems with weighted-$\ell_1$ priors is indeed much simpler than minimizing a non-convex problem with a log-sum prior.
-From a convergence point of view, multiple works have recently shown that the set of minimizers resulting from a reweighted-$\ell_1$ procedure coincides with the one obtained by minimizing a problem with log-sum prior~\citep{Ochs2015, Geiping2018, Ochs2019, Repetti2019b}.
-In the following paragraphs, the SARA~\citep{Carrillo2012} and HyperSARA~\citep{Abdulaziz2019} log-sum priors are presented, considered as benchmarks to assess the proposed spatio-spectral faceted prior.
+In particular, \citet{Candes2008, Candes2009} proposed to use a majorization-minimization framework~\citep{Hunter2004} to minimize objective functions with a log-sum prior.
+This leads to a reweighted-$\ell_1$ approach, which consists in minimizing a sequence of convex objectives involving a weighted $\ell_1$ norm prior, acting as convex relaxations of the log-sum prior.
+In practice, sequentially minimizing convex problems with weighted-$\ell_1$ priors is indeed much simpler than minimizing a non-convex problem involving a log-sum prior.
+From a convergence point of view, multiple works have recently shown that the solution provided by a reweighted-$\ell_1$ procedure corresponds to a critical point of the log-sum function~\citep{Ochs2015, Geiping2018, Ochs2019, Repetti2019b}.
+In the following paragraphs, the SARA~\citep{Carrillo2012} and HyperSARA~\citep{Abdulaziz2019} log-sum priors are presented, and will be considered as benchmarks to assess the proposed spatio-spectral faceted prior.